Business Plan Preparation Guide

 - Sales by product calculating total units sold, multiplied by the unit selling price, then deducting the unit cost price.

 - Any other direct costs of sales.

 - All fixed and variable costs such as rent, rates, utilities, accounting and marketing.

-If you struggle with forecasting financial data then have a specialist assist you or use the financial planning spreadsheets that are included with each completed plan.
+If you struggle with forecasting financial data, then have a specialist assist you or use the financial planning spreadsheets included with each of our planning products.

 Software and Resources